adrianfdzm/HadoopExamples/README.md

 ```

 ##partitioner/UrlCount
 A file containing a url in each line is read to count the number of occurrences of each url.
-Several reduce tasks are used and it is required that urls with the same host end up in the same output file so a custom ```Partitioner``` implementation is used.
+Each reduce task in a Hadoop MapReduce job write its own output file.
+Several reduce tasks are used in this job and it is required that urls with the same host end up in the same output file so a custom ```Partitioner``` implementation is used.

 ```java
 	public int run(String[] args) throws Exception {